amoghagastya/intent-detection/README.md

 The comparative evaluation highlighted the clear advantages of specialized fine-tuning—even a smaller model (flan-t5) with minimal fine-tuning significantly improved performance.
 Impressively, using the optimized simple-prompt LLM-based approach, I achieved around 90% accuracy on the test set, with zero domain-specific training required.
 These results strongly validate the shift towards general-purpose NLU through LLMs.

+## Running the Notebook
+You'll need to create a .env file in the root dir and add Huggingface and OpenAI API keys to run the notebook.
+Full .env file link attached in email.

 ## Justifying Results:
 The results are not just impressive in isolation—they represent a meaningful leap forward for Conversational AI.
 Traditionally, intent detection requires exhaustive pre-training for each business domain, an approach that's simply unsustainable at scale.